 Error number Message Action 341 Too many device nodes in disk group Increase the number of device nodes allowed in the disk group, if not already at the maximum.
 Otherwise, you need to remove volumes from the disk group, possibly by splitting the disk group.
 342 Map length too large for current log length Use a smaller map length for the DRL/DCM log, or increase the log length and retry.
 343 Volume log map alignment violates disk group alignment Remove the DRL/DCM log, then add it back after changing the alignment of the disk group.
-344 DIsk device cannot be used as a CDS disk 345 Disk group contains an old-style RVG which cannot be imported on this platform Import the disk group on the platform that created the RVG.
+344 Disk device cannot be used as a CDS disk Only a SCSI device can be used as a CDS disk.
+345 Disk group contains an old-style RVG which cannot be imported on this platform Import the disk group on the platform that created the RVG.
 To import the disk group on this platform, first remove the RVG on the creating platform.
 346 Cache object autogrow by max_autogrow violates disk group alignment Ensure that cache attribute value is a multiple of 8K.
 347 User transactions are disabled for the disk group Retry the command as it was temporarily disallowed by the vxcdsconvert command executing at the same time.
 348 Disk is in use Contact Technical Support.

-Table 9-1Error codes and required actions (continued)
+Table 10-1 Error codes and required actions (continued)